RetroAppleJS/RetroAppleJS.github.io/docs/TOOLS.md

 ### Tab_ctrl_vx.html

 This is a fully client-side tab controller that remembers the last clicked tab after a page reload, based on the URI fragment identifier, also called hash links.
-Subsequent versions of this tab control show increasingly complex capabilities and design options.
+Subsequent versions of this tab control show increasingly interesting capabilities and design options.

 |         | pop-out<br>menu | sub-<br>menu | anima-<br>tion |
 |---------|--------------|-----------|---------------|